Grading

 > New International Karate Organization (NIKO) for Ashihara Karate

-> a partner governing body for Shitoryu Karate in our Lionheart network
+> a partner governing body in our Lionheart network

 How to be eligible for Grading?